 Consider the benefits of having a single technology partner for all aspects of training, onboarding, troubleshooting and maintenance, compared with having to maintain and upgrade multiple point solutions.

-How will having a platform assist me in measuring and reporting on the value of the legal department to the C-suite?
+How will having a workspace assist me in measuring and reporting on the value of the legal department to the C-suite?

 There’s an increasing need for a legal team to have the ability to report on key metrics and make data-backed decisions.
 With a complex collection of standalone point solutions, it becomes near impossible to integrate them to firstly collect structured data, and secondly to report across the different tools in a meaningful and easy way.
 Third-party BI tools can do this work, but they require a lot of configuration and also add to the point solutions tally.

-However, with a platform approach, there’s seamless data sharing across the platform that’s easily surfaced for metrics, reporting and better data-informed decision making.
+However, with a workspace approach, there’s seamless data sharing across the platform that’s easily surfaced for metrics, reporting and better data-informed decision making.

-Can using a platform approach save my team time and improve productivity and collaboration?
+Can using a workspace approach save my team time and improve productivity and collaboration?

 As a legal operator or General Counsel, it’s essential to have a 360-degree snapshot of all your team’s work, giving you complete oversight of all matters, contracts, documents, knowledge base, spend, outsourced work, data, and reporting.
 Checking individual tools in order to do this is time-consuming, especially when that time could be better spent on more valuable tasks such as advising and supporting key business functions.